 1. Land of beaches

 The word Goa conjures up images of sun, sand and surf.
 It’s what Goa is most known for.
-Located on the Western part of India, visiting beaches at dusk is sure to give you views of magical sunsets.
+Visiting beaches at dusk is sure to give you views of magical sunsets.
 You can sit back with a drink in hand and watch the sun go down for the day, as it paints dramatic scenes in the skies and waves lazily splash against the shore.

 With sun-kissed beaches and soft sand beneath your feet, beaches in Goa are a great way to unwind.